-In the ideal case, we can expect an array of the quantum dots to have the same size and to be distributed evenly, so that the parameters t and U are the same everywhere.
+In the ideal case, we can expect an array of the quantum dots to have the same size and distributed evenly, so that the parameters t and U are the same everywhere respectively.
 We call this the pure case.
-In fact, the size of the dots may not be the same and they may not be evenly distributed, which we call the impurity case.
+In fact the size of the dots may not be the same and they may not be evenly distributed, which we call the impurity case.
 Here, we consider two types of impurities.
-The first one is to introduce a symmetric hopping impurity t' between two neighboring dots; the second one is to introduce an asymmetric electron hopping t' between two neighboring dots, the right hopping is different from the left hopping, while the rest of the sites have hopping parameter t.
+The first one is to introduce a symmetric hopping impurity t' between two neighboring dots, the second one is to introduce an asymmetric electron hopping t' between two neighboring dots, the right hopping is different from the left hopping, while the rest of the sites with hopping parameter t.

-Consider the particle-hole symmetry of the one-dimensional Hubbard model.
-One can obtain $w(-U) = \frac{1}{2} - w(U)$ , so the entanglement is an even function of U, $E_j(-U) = E_j(U)$ .
-The minimum of the entanglement is 1 as $U \to \pm \infty$ .
-As $U \to +\infty$ , all the sites are singly occupied; the only difference is the spin of the electrons on each site, which can be referred to as spin entanglement.
-As $U \to -\infty$ , all the sites are either doubly occupied or empty, which is referred to as space entanglement.
-The maximum of the entanglement is 2 at U = 0, which is the sum of the spin and space entanglements of the system.
-The ground state of the one-dimensional Hubbard model at half-filling is metallic for U < 0, and insulating for U > 0; U = 0 is the critical point for the metal-insulator transition, where the local entanglement reaches its maximum.
-In Fig. 5 we show the entanglement as a function U/t for six sites and six electrons.
-Our results are in complete agreement with the exact one obtained by Bethe ansatz [80].
+Consider the particle-hole symmetry of the one-dimensional Hubbard model, one can obtain $w(-U) = \frac{1}{2} - w(U)$, so the entanglement is an even function of U, $E_j(-U) = E_j(U)$.
+The minimum of the entanglement is 1 as $U \to \pm \infty$.
+As $U \to +\infty$ all the sites are singly occupied the only difference is the spin of the electrons on each site, which can be referred as spin entanglement.
+As $U \to -\infty$, all the sites are either doubly occupied or empty, which is referred as space entanglement.
+The maximum of the entanglement is 2 at U=0, which is the sum of the spin and space entanglement of the system.
+The ground state of the onedimensional Hubbard model at half filling is metallic for U < 0, and insulating for U > 0, U = 0 is the critical point for the metal insulator transition, where the local entanglement reaches its maximum.
+In figure(5) we show the entanglement as a function U/t for six sites and six electrons.
+Our results are in complete agreement with exact one obtained by Bethe ansatz[79].

-Figure 5.
-Local entanglement given by the von Neumann entropy, $E{\nu}$ , versus U/t in the pure case.
+FIG. 5: Local entanglement given by von Neumann entropy, E_v , versus U/t in the pure case.

-C. Two-Dimensional Array of Quantum Dots
+C. Two-dimensional array of quantum dots

-Using the Hubbard model, we can study the entanglement scaling behavior in a two-dimensional itinerant system.
+Using the Hubbard model, we can study the entanglement scaling behavior in a twodimensional itinerant system.
 Our results indicate that, on the two sides of the critical point denoting an inherent quantum phase transition (QPT), the entanglement follows different scalings with the size just as an order parameter does.
 This fact reveals the subtle role played by the entanglement in QPT and points to its potential application in quantum information processing as a fungible physical resource.